computational-chemical-biology/ccbl_tutorials/docs/git.md

 **5**.
 Click the "Create pull request" button

 Done!
-Now your changes will be reviewed by the repository contributors that can accept or deny the
+Now your changes will be reviewed by the repository contributors that can accept or deny the request.